hyunjunian/Poor-Charlie-s-Almanack/en.md

 Even though this regrettable blindness and lassitude is now the normal academic result, are there exceptions providing hope that disgraceful shortcomings of the education establishment will eventually be corrected?
 Here, my answer is a very optimistic yes.

 For instance, consider the recent behavior of the economics department of the University of Chicago.
 Over the last decade, this department has enjoyed a near monopoly of the Nobel prizes in economics, largely by getting good predictions out of “free market” models postulating man’s rationality.
 And what is the reaction of this department after winning so steadily with its rational-man approach?
 Well, it has just invited into a precious slot amid its company of greats a wise and witty Cornell economist, Richard Thaler.
 And it has done this because Thaler pokes fun at much that is holy at the University of Chicago.
 Indeed, Thaler believes, with me, that people are often massively irrational in ways predicted by psychology that must be taken into account in microeconomics.

-> People are often massively irrational in ways predicted by psychology that must be taken into account in microeconomics.
->

 In so behaving, the University of Chicago is imitating Darwin, who spent much of his long life thinking in reverse as he tried to disprove his own hardest-won and best-loved ideas.
 And so long as there are parts of academia that keep alive its best values by thinking in reverse like Darwin, we can confidently expect that silly educational practices will eventually be replaced by better ones, exactly as Carl Jacobi might have predicted.